 People are really particular about their whiskey, and I’m one of those people.
 There are all these rules about how much whiskey to water you should be drinking if you’re one of those people who cuts your whiskey with water to release the additional flavor compounds.
-Some people swear that whiskey needs to breathe, and that a little aeration from transferring the whiskey into a decanter will enhance the whiskey’s flavor profile.
+Some people swear that whiskey needs to breathe, and that a little aeration from transferring the whiskey into the best whiskey decanter will enhance the whiskey’s flavor profile.

 That’s exactly why so many whiskey enthusiasts are always on the lookout for the best whiskey decanter.
 They want that aeration.
 They want a better way to serve the whiskey and prepare it into mixed drinks or blend it with the proper amount of water.
 I wanted the total package, and that’s why I set out to find the best whiskey decanter for me.